 what are you currently working on now?

 I’ve got a few fun things happening.
 Some friends and I have started a band – an all-girls surf rock band, which is really fun.
 We’ve called ourselves The Sandy Junes… We’re having a lot of fun annoying the neighbours in and around Byron Bay.
-I also started a recordwhich is very exciting.
+I also started a record label which is very exciting.
 It’s called Wye in the Sky Records.
 The first artist on the label is an amazing singer-songwriter and alternative folk artist from Melbourne, called Andy Sullivan.
 Apart from that, I’ve just been working on my own music.

 Can you describe what you do in your different roles?